 Liège has always been one of the most important cities in Wallonia and Belgium.
 Set on the river Meuse Liège has been an industrial and commercial hub for centuries attracting people from all over Europe to settle down here.
-With historic ties such as being the birthplace of Emperor Chalemagne there is evidence of Liège's history throughout the city including iconic landmarks such as Prince-Bishops' Palace and the Church of Saint Bartholemew.
+With historic ties such as being the birthplace of Emperor Charlemagne there is evidence of Liège's history throughout the city including iconic landmarks such as Prince-Bishops' Palace and the Church of Saint Bartholomew.

 Well known as a shopping destination and for its excellent choice of dining, Liège is a cosmopolitan city that is steeped in history and culture.